Who is favored to win NFL MVP after six weeks in 2022?

 Two weeks into the 2022 season, one thing has become clear: Josh Allen is the MVP favorite.
 The Buffalo Bills' star quarterback has been exceptional.
 He continues to perform under the spotlight, picking up key wins over the Los Angeles Rams, the Baltimore Ravens and the Kansas City Chiefs.

 However, the race isn't anywhere close to being over.
-There are several other quarterbacks filing in line behind Allen including Patrick Mahomes, Lamar Jackson and an undefeated Jalen Hurts.
+There are several other quarterbacks filing in line behind Allen including Patrick Mahomes, Lamar Jackson and, of course, an undefeated Jalen Hurts.

 While there's no doubt the MVP race remains a quarterback's game -- with Vikings wide receiver Justin Jefferson having the best non-quarterback odds at +8000, good for 17th -- the betting world seems to be ushering in a new era of young talent.
 Behind the top-6 are perenial contenders like Tom Brady, Aaron Rodgers and Matthew Stafford, all hovering around top-10 and look like longshots to make any serious run at the lead pack.